 Oak Park, Illinois

-Can you give an example of how your Knox experience helped you during the internship?
+Can you cite an example of how your in-classroom or out-of-the-classroom experiences at Knox benefited you in the internship?

 My job at TOTL would not have been possible without volunteering in the [Knox] scene shop, since they are in charge of set and lighting.
 I also would not have known anything about programming lighting cues without my experience as a stage manager for the mainstage performances at Knox.
 Literally every skill that I needed to do my job I gained by working directly in the Theatre Department.